RedisLabs/redislabs-docs/content/connect/install.md

         For help, see [Install Debezium Server](#install-debezium-server).

-1. Deploy Redis Connect configuration
+1. Deploy Redis Data Integration configuration

-    The `deploy` command deploys a Redis Connect configuration to your Redis database instance:
+    The `deploy` command deploys a Redis Data Integration configuration to your Redis database instance:

     ``` console
     redis-connect deploy
     ```

-    The Redis Connect configuration file is saved (_persisted_) to the cluster, which helps configure new shards and recover in the event of shard or node failure.
+    The Redis Data Integration configuration file is saved (_persisted_) to the cluster, which helps configure new shards and recover in the event of shard or node failure.

 1. Verify the install

-    Use the `status` command to verify Redis Connect status.
+    Use the `status` command to verify Redis Data Integration status.

     ``` console
     redis-connect status